 Case Study: Buffalo Memory SSD

-Buffalo Memory has been working on a highly reliable SSD for the industrial market and will strengthen its product line by releasing ST-MRAM cached SSD with 2.5inch form-factor and SATA3 interface in order to provide power fail endurance, higher speed and higher consistency.
+Buffalo Memory has been working on a highly reliable SSD for the industrial market and will strengthen its product line by releasing STT-MRAM cached SSD with 2.5inch form-factor and SATA3 interface in order to provide power fail endurance, higher speed and higher consistency.